-Section 2671(f)(2) of the Public Health Service Act requires RWHAP Part C recipients to establish Clinical Quality Management (CQM) programs to: (1) assess the extent to which HIV health services provided to patients under the grant are consistent with the most recent HHS Guidelines for the treatment of HIV/AIDS and related opportunistic infections, and (2) develop strategies for ensuring that such services are consistent with the HHS guidelines for improvement in the access to and quality of HIV health services.
-Please see Policy Clarification Notice 15-02 Clinical Quality Management and related Frequently Asked Questions for PCN 15-02 for information on CQM program requirements.
+Section 2664(g)(5) of the Public Health Service Act requires RWHAP Part C recipients to establish a Clinical Quality Management (CQM) program to: (1) assess the extent to which HIV health services provided to patients under the grant are consistent with the most recent HHS Guidelines for the treatment of HIV/AIDS and related opportunistic infections, and to develop strategies for ensuring that such services are consistent with the HHS guidelines; and 2) ensure that improvementsimprovements in the access to and quality of HIV health services are addressed.
+Please see Policy Clarification

+Notice 15-02 Clinical Quality Management and related Frequently Asked Questions for PCN 15-02 for information on CQM program requirements.